Insurers face bumper payouts as Britain braces for more floods

 "It is abundantly clear that creating greater resilience to the impact of floodwaters is as important as prevention if we are to adapt to what increasingly appears to be the new normal," said AXA's Blanc.

-(Additional reporting by Kate Holton and Carolyn Cohn; editing by Rachel Armstrong and Anna Willard)
+(Additional reporting by Kate Holton and Carolyn Cohn; editing by Anna Willard)